To The Moon and Making Productions present

 Gala Night In Support Of ARUK Wednesday 21st March

 To coincide with the final day of the Alzheimers Research UK Conference 2018, there will be a special fundraising gala performance of the show followed by a panel discussion on Alzheimer’s and its creative representation on stage.
-Chaired by actor Laurie Brett (EastEnders, Waterloo Road, Les Miserables), the panel includes Tristan Bernays, the playwright; Tim Parry, Director of Communications ARUK and other special guests TBC.
+Chaired by actor Laurie Brett (EastEnders, Waterloo Road, Les Miserables), the panel includes Tristan Bernays, the playwright; Tim Parry, Director of Communications ARUK and Dr. Natalie Ryan.
 The post-show discussion will begin directly after the show at 9.15pm.
 One third of the ticket price will go to Alzheimer’s Research, and all attendees receive a free programme.

 Concession prices are available Mon-Thu and for all matinee performances.